folbert/fewbricks/README.md

 Due to restrictions in the WordPress table structure, the max length of a field name is 64 characters.
 So if you have fields that go a couple of levels deep (for example a brick in a flexible field that have a repeater), you may run out of space for the name.
 Therefore, it is wise to shorten names so instead of for example "download_button", use "dl_btn".
 This should be considered whe creating instances of bricks and fields.
 If the value of a field is not saved, the reason is most likely that the name is too long.

 ##ACF Local JSON

+**Warning: Local JSON under Fewbricks is somewhat buggy and may not work in some circumstances.**

 Fewbricks supports [ACF Local JSON](http://www.advancedcustomfields.com/resources/local-json/).
 Using this should speed things up a bit since we dont have to execute all the PHP-code that Fewbricks is made up of.
 Follow these steps to activate local-JSON:

 1. As outlined in the [ACF instructions for local JSON](http://www.advancedcustomfields.com/resources/local-json/): in the themes directory, create a directory named acf-json.